Why Am I Confused About Salt?

 As the Weston A. Price Foundation states above, the evidence of problems from low-salt diets has mounted in recent years:

-Which Salt Is Healthy?
+Which Is Healthy?

 The variety of food products labeled as “salt” in the average grocery story can be overwhelming.
 The most popular, traditional “table salt” falls into the same category as refined white flour and white sugar.
-While it may have been healthy in its original form, table salt has been stripped of all its nutrients.
+While it may have been healthy in its original form, it has been stripped of all its nutrients.

 After being extracted, industrial, refined table-salt-to-be is subjected to a high-heat process that alters the structure of the chemical compound.
-Chemicals like fluoride, anti-caking agents, potassium iodide, and aluminum derivatives are mixed into the salt, which is then bleached to create the recognizable and desired color: white.
+Chemicals like fluoride, anti-caking agents, potassium iodide, and aluminum derivatives are mixed into it, which is then bleached to create the recognizable and desired color: white.
 The end product is a highly industrial, toxic pseudo-food that many think of as “salt”.
-In reality, table salt and even sea salt are not real salt.
+In reality, table salt and even sea salt are not real.
 Typically they are mined, heated, stripped of minerals, infused with chemicals and bleached or, as is the case with some sea salt, taken from an ocean that is polluted.

-The healthiest salt options, recognized by the body as the sodium chloride it needs, are either Real Salt of Himalayan Salt.
+The healthiest options, recognized by the body as the sodium chloride it needs, are either Real Salt of Himalayan Salt.
 Mined from ancient sea beds, they remain untainted by toxins and provide a rich source of trace minerals.

-Himalayan Salt is earning its reputation as a true health product with its whopping 84 trace minerals, plus a unique ionic energy that is released when the salt is mixed with water.
-“Himalayan Crystal Salt is salt in its native form, with all its vibrational energy intact and it helps promote a healthy balance in your body.
+Himalayan Salt is earning its reputation as a true health product with its whopping 84 trace minerals, plus a unique ionic energy that is released when it is mixed with water.
+“Himalayan Crystal Salt is in its native form, with all its vibrational energy intact and it helps promote a healthy balance in your body.
 Promoting balanced electrolytes helps to keep your body in homeostasis– the balance of chemicals that is conducive to the body’s function,” says Joseph Mercola, D.O.

 In Summary